VMLVaske/EthBerlin3/README.md

 ### What about newbies without rep?
 See previous point :) In a solution where initial entry is possible through staking money, reputation tokens will be earned by showing up to the events.
 Thus, newbies are welcomed

+## Tech

+Frontend: NextJs App deployed on Vercel, using some react and some typescript Connection Frontend <> Backend: Thirdweb
+Backend: Solidity, Sismo